GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Here hallucination is a feature, not a bug.
 Generative technologies will unleash innovation at an unprecedented scale.

 <!-- image -->
-**Image Description:** In this image, we can see a picture of a person.
+**AI-Generated Image Description:** In the image there is a squiggly line.
 <!-- end image description -->